apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This guide will focus on building a CloudStack cloud using KVM on CentOS
-7.7 with NFS storage on a flat layer-2 network utilizing layer-3 network
+7.9 with NFS storage and layer-2 isolation using VLANs,
-isolation (aka Security Groups), and doing it all on a single piece of
+(flat home network can be used for this as well) and on a single piece of
-hardware.
+hardware (server/VM)

 KVM, or Kernel-based Virtual Machine is a virtualization technology for the
 Linux kernel.
 KVM supports native virtualization atop processors with hardware
 virtualization extensions.

-Security Groups act as distributed firewalls that control access to a group of
-virtual machines.

 Prerequisites